jimmont/hearthealth/README.md

 Do they belong on the plot, near it, or on a separate page?

 - I'd need to understand the audience and requirements to answer this question.
-Something that answers the questions:
+Often this is guided by the questions:
 * What and why are we communicating?
 * Who is our audience and what do we know about them?
-* What specific requirements exist for the solution (and project)?
+* What specific requirements exist for the solution and context?
-This typically is quite a short collection of a few paragraphs of info that informs all the details in execution, and can be referenced or updated when required.
+This typically is a short collection of a few paragraphs that informs all the details and can be referenced or updated when required.

 * How should the API be updated to support your new design?
 Are there any performance limitations that should be taken into consideration?
-- likely simply straightforward limiting of requests appropriately (pagination, sensible default bounds and similar)
+- the API and UI need pagination, with better limits and complete standard associated detail
 - most of the API call performance are isolated to the performance of the related services and caching can be tuned to suit the need
 - libraries can be versioned and cached separate from the data, tuned to fit those distinct needs, with loading indicators or whatever fits the UX need
 - logging/monitoring and routine maintenance/tuning usually covers issues related to performance